EFontesP90/LLSim5G/README.md

 terrestrial networks (TNs) and non-terrestrial networks (NTNs) with multiple concurrent users under diverse mobility behaviors and reception conditions, requesting differentiated broadband traffic from the available infrastructure.

-The implemented link channel models for TN and NTN comply with the 3GPP standards TR 38.901 [1] and TR 38.811 [2], respectively, for frequencies from 0.5 to 100 GHz.
+The implemented link channel models for TN and NTN comply with the 3GPP standards TR 38.901 [REF] and TR 38.811 [REF], respectively, for frequencies from 0.5 to 100 GHz.
 For the NTN use cases, it could be simulated the satellite service links from spaceborne or airborne platforms to multiple handheld or IoT end devices.
 Regarding TN, the LLSim5G allows recreating all the scenarios defined in TR 38.901, such as Urban Macro (UMa), Urban Micro (UMi), Rural Macro (RMa), Indoor-Hotspot